Skip to Main Content

 • It won’t boost your credit score: Changing your mortgage repayment schedule won’t improve your credit score.
 Creditors report scores monthly, so all the credit bureaus will see is that you’re current with your payments.

-Use our mortgage payment calculator to see the difference in a 30-year mortgage vs a 15-year mortgage.
+Use our mortgage payment calculator to see the difference between a 30-year mortgage vs a 15-year mortgage.

 How to set up biweekly mortgage payments